yuewang-sf/yuewang-cuhk.github.io/index.md

 * **24/11/2020**, our cross-media keyphrase prediction (CMKP) code has been released at [here](https://github.com/yuewang-cuhk/CMKP)
 * **08/10/2020**, our VD-BERT code has been released at [here](https://github.com/salesforce/VD-BERT)
 * **15/09/2020**, two long papers are accepted by **EMNLP 2020**
-* I am maintaining a repo of a curated reading list about [vision-language pretraining papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers)
+* **June 2020**, I am maintaining a repo of a curated reading list about [vision-language pretraining papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers)
 * **30/09/2019**, join Salesforce Research Singapore as a research intern
 * **27/07/2019**, attend ACL 2019 in Florence, Italy
 * **30/05/2019**, attend NAACL 2019 in Minneapolis, USA